bazel-contrib/bazel-mypy-integration/README.md

 ## Usage

-It's highly recommended that you register this integration's [Aspect]() to run everytime you `build` Python.
+It's highly recommended that you register this integration's [Aspect](https://docs.bazel.build/versions/master/skylark/aspects.html) to run everytime you `build` Python code.
 To do that you can add the following to your `.bazelrc`:

 ```
 build --aspects @mypy_integration//:mypy.bzl%mypy_aspect